nakatatsu/codex-test/README.txt

+# Readme

 This repository demonstrates simple Python classes.

+This project was created with ChatGPT Codex.

 `memo.py` defines a `Memo` dataclass and a `MemoStore` that stores each memo in separate files under the `./data` directory.
 Each memo is identified by a UUID